radiasoft/jupyter.radiasoft.org/README.md

 # FAQ

-## Error 429: Too Many Requests
+## Spawn Failed: There are no more servers available.

 You may get this error if our cluster has too many active users:

-> 429 : Too Many Requests
+>  Spawn failed
 >
-> Failed to start your server on the last attempt.
-Please contact admin if the issue persists.
->
-> You can try restarting your server from the [home page](https://jupyter.radiasoft.org/hub/home).
+> The latest attempt to start your server has failed.
+There are no more servers available.
+Please wait a few minutes before trying again.
+Would you like to retry starting it?

 You can only retry by clicking on
 [the home page link](https://jupyter.radiasoft.org/hub/home) and then